 - Use washer fluid with a pH between 6 and 8. - If you use concentrated washer fluid, dilute it as instructed on the packaging and use clean pH-neutral water. - Volvo recommends washer fluid with frost protection in cold conditions, especially in temperatures below freezing.
-This is to prevent damage caused by the fluid freezing inside the pump, reservoir and hoses. - Open your car's bonnet. - 2 Locate the blue cap with the washer fluid symbol and open it. - 3 Pour the washer fluid into the reservoir.
-Avoid spillage if possible. - 4 Close the cap and bonnet. - [1] When there is about 1 litre (1 quart) left.
+This is to prevent damage caused by the fluid freezing inside the pump, reservoir and hoses. - 1 Open your car's bonnet.

+Locate the blue cap with the washer fluid symbol and open it.

+- 3 Pour the washer fluid into the reservoir.
+Avoid spillage if possible. - 4 Close the cap and bonnet.